 How to Be an Advocate for Yourself or a Loved One: Patients and their families have the right to participate in their health care.
 It is important that you feel comfortable with the team of people providing care for you or your loved one.
-Use the links detailed above to help you gather information so you are prepared to communicate effectively.
+Use the links detailed below to help you gather information so you are prepared to communicate effectively.
 Some suggestions for you as you or your loved one deal with diagnosis and treatment:

 I. Learn the basics of your disease.
 As a patient, you may not want all the details and statistical information, and that is absolutely fine.
 Some patients respond better by forgoing the details and facing each day with a clean slate.
 Others prefer to soak up as much information as possible.
 Either way, make sure that you know the name of your disease and how it affects your body.
 Learn the difference between scans, what your blood counts mean, and how you should respond if you experience a side effect.
 The National Cancer Institute, American Cancer Society, Breastcancer.org, the American Society of Clinical Oncology and the Young Survival Coalition all provide detailed information about breast cancer.
 Ask your doctor or nurse for local support organizations that provide additional educational information.